risor-io/risor/docs/data-types.md

 ## String

-Strings in Tamarin are based on the underlying `string` type in Go.
+Strings in Risor are based on the underlying `string` type in Go.
 As such, they support unicode and various operations like indexing operate on the underlying runes within the string.

 ### Quote Types

-There are three ways to quote strings in Tamarin source code:
+There are three ways to quote strings in Risor source code:

 ```
 'single quotes: supports interpolated {vars}'